godrick/saddlepoint/README.md

 ### Basic Usage Example with Gamma Distribution

-This example demonstrates using the `saddlepoint` package to calculate the CGF, its first and second derivatives, and perform Maximum Likelihood Estimation (MLE) through saddlepoint approximation for a Gamma distribution.
+This example demonstrates using the `saddlepoint` package to calculate the CGF, its first and second derivatives, and obtaining MLEs using the saddlepoint likelihood for a Gamma distribution.